PuneetGopinath/Sanitizers/README.md

 <h2><a name="spread">Spread BK Sanitizers! 🎉</a></h2>

+This is optional (we don't force you anything) and you can also try to give at least a star.

 Help spread awareness about BK Sanitizers by:

-This is optional and you can also try to atleast give a star.

  * Share in social media platforms.
  * Add BK Sanitizers in your site's credits list **OR** add `Powered by <a href="https://github.com/PuneetGopinath/Sanitizers/">BK Sanitizers</a>`.